webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 ## Swizzles can not appear on the left

-In some languages but not WGSL
+In some languages but not WGSL.

 ```
 var color = vec4f(0.25, 0.5, 0.75, 1);